shubham4576/shubham4576/README.md

 - 👋 Hi, I’m @shubham4576
 - 👀 I’m interested in Data Analyst
-- 🌱 I’m currently learning Tableau and Android Development with Kotlin
+- 🌱 I’m currently pursuing Masters in ML & AI from Chandigarh University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... shubhamlaxkar851@gmail.com